betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 The truth is, a substantial level of effort in the design, implementation and support of the software our HPC/CSE community develops and maintains is all about inclusion (of other software).
 It only makes sense that we would be equally committed, if not more so, to inclusion of other people as well.
-Commercial organizations whose business depends reach and growth (e.g. [Google](https://about.google/belonging/at-work/) and [Microsoft](https://inclusive.microsoft.design), [IBM](https://www.ibm.com/blogs/corporate-social-responsibility/2022/04/diversity-equity-inclusion/) and [NVIDIA](https://www.nvidia.com/en-us/about-nvidia/careers/diversity-and-inclusion/)) are fully committed to inclusion.
+Commercial organizations whose business depends on reach and growth (e.g. [Google](https://about.google/belonging/at-work/), [Microsoft](https://inclusive.microsoft.design), [IBM](https://www.ibm.com/blogs/corporate-social-responsibility/2022/04/diversity-equity-inclusion/) and [NVIDIA](https://www.nvidia.com/en-us/about-nvidia/careers/diversity-and-inclusion/)) are fully committed to inclusion.